-In this independent PensionBee review I look at whether PensionBee is the best way to consolidate your pensions.
+In this independent PensionBee* review I look at whether PensionBee is the best way to consolidate your pensions.
 As one of the most widely quoted investment experts in the national press I analyse PensionBee's charges, proposition and its investment performance.
-On top of that I have personally visited PensionBee's offices on numerous occasions to grill them over their processes and ethics.
+I have personally visited PensionBee's offices on numerous occasions to grill them over its processes and ethics.

 - How does PensionBee work?

-- What's the difference between the three PensionBee plans
+- What's the difference between the PensionBee plans

-- What are PensionBee’s fees and how do they compare?
+- What are PensionBee’s fees and how does it compare?

 - PensionBee investment performance